9 fun ways to celebrate Earth Day with kids

 Kids love dirt.

 They also love water, grass, animals and all the natural resources the planet provides.
 So, what better time to help them appreciate Mother Earth in all her glory than on Earth Day?

-Whether it's your front yard or a neighborhood eye-sore that needs a little sprucing, nothing helps decorate more than flowers.
+Whether it's your front yard or a neighborhood eyesore that needs a little sprucing, nothing helps decorate more than flowers.
 Head down to your local garden center (preferably by bike, it's Earth Day, after all!) and buy some blooms.
 Then get planting.
 Tip: A perennial flower will allow your kids to see their hard work year after year.

 Nothing makes plants grow like some fresh compost.
 Get dirty by collecting weeds, leaves, dying plants and some kitchen waste like veggies, fruits and coffee grinds.
 Mix them all up.
 Place them in an area of your yard to let them decompose.
 This will be the perfect treat to spread over your plants and grass during the spring and summer.

-4) Recreate the World
+4. Recreate the world

-Today is the day to dust off those bikes, fill up the tires and pedal around town -- instead of drive.
+Today is the day to dust off those bikes, fill up the tires and pedal around town —instead of drive.
 Head to a park, stream or nature center for a picnic.
 Also try doing your errands by foot or two (or three) wheels.
 And make sure to explain why this helps the planet.
 All the (healthy) sweat is for a reason, after all.

-6) Re-use and Recycle Nature
+6) Re-use and recycle nature

 Here's a project that you haven't done since preschool.
 Grab a pinecone from the yard; tie about a 12-inch piece of yarn or ribbon in a tight knot around the top so that the ends hang evenly (these will then be tied around a tree).
-Spread peanut butter or honey all over the pine cone.
-Then pour bird seed onto a plate and roll the sticky pinecone over it.
-Hang the pinecone on a tree -- and tie another knot.
+Spread peanut butter or honey all over the pinecone.
+Then pour birdseed onto a plate and roll the sticky pinecone over it.
+Hang the pinecone on a tree — and tie another knot.
 Gather around and wait for the birds to come.

 Nothing beats freshly grown local veggies and fruit.
 Try creating an organic meal from your local farm stand.
 Need a smaller goal?
 Try zucchini bread.
 Have the kids find the eggs, butter and green squashes for your recipe.
 Then go home and bake.
 Also, try saving leftover vegetables from one week of dinners, and cook up a stir fry.
 This reduces waste and tastes great.
-Be sure to check out some other recipes your kids will eat!

 Everyone loves some competitive family fun.
 See who can make the least amount of trash in a week or collect the most cans.
 Tip: Create a grand prize to increase competition.
 Want a harder challenge?
 Try to get everyone to reduce your electricity bill for the month.
 Kids can go around turning off lights and you know, doing less laundry!
-If the family is successful, suggest spending the money on something fun -- or saving it for a big trip (Disney anyone?).
+If the family is successful, suggest spending the money on something fun — or saving it for a big trip (Disney anyone?).

 Leave a comment